openstax/content-copy-tool/README.md

 #Content Copy Tool

 ####Current Status
 The content-copy-tool is currently in development.
-As of 6-8-15, the tool can create placeholder content, copy content, edit roles (in a very static way), and publish modules (post-copy publishing is buggy).
+As of 6-8-15, the tool can create placeholder content, copy content, edit roles (in a very static way), and publish modules.

 ####TODO
 - ?better error handling in selenium scripts: always teardown.